thacherT1D/new-angular-curriculum/Unit-1/07-intro-to-scope.md

 From MDN:

-"All types except objects define immutable values (values, which are incapable of being changed).
-For example and unlike to C, Strings are immutable.
+"All types _except objects_ define immutable values (values which are incapable of being changed).
+For example, Strings are immutable.
 We refer to values of these types as "primitive values"."

-A primitive in JavaScript includes `undefined`, `null`, `boolean`, `number` or `string` and `Symbol` (new in ES2015).
+Other primitives in JavaScript include `undefined`, `null`, `boolean`, `number` or `string` and `Symbol` (new in ES2015).

 MDN continued....